Access our free probate checklist. Instantly access now

 Letters of Administration (Form E4)

-• The letters do not allow you to gift, transfer, borrow, or sell any of the estate assets without a court order.
+• The representative cannot transfer, sell, or gift estate assets without a court order.

 According to Title XLII Chapter 733 of the Florida Statutes, every fiduciary (someone who has a financial duty acting on behalf of another) granted letters of administration will need to furnish a bond.
-In simple terms, a bond is a form of insurance that protects the estate and its beneficiaries from financial loss.
-Unless a bond is not required by a court order, you will need to supply it, along with a fee and Form E4A.
+Unless it is not required by a court order, you will need to supply it, along with a fee and Form E4A.

 Quick Note: If you choose to, pursuant to subsection 4 of Chapter 733.402, you can petition the court to have the requirement for an estate bond removed, provided you are an interested party.